Which city is cheaper, Copenhagen or Moscow?

 These are the overall average travel costs for the two destinations.

 Which city should you visit?
-Read on to compare the prices of travel for Moscow and Copenhagen.
+Read on to compare the activities as well as the prices of travel for Moscow and Copenhagen.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Moscow is the capital of Russia and is notable for its important role in history.
 It's a very sprawling city with many museums and fascinating buildings.
 Ten percent of Russia's population lives in this capital city and it's a financial and political center for the country.
 The Moskva River weaves its way through the city and you will find most of the city's sights and attractions on the northern side of the river.

 Copenhagen is the capital city of Denmark.
 It has a small town vibe but is still a cosmopolitan city with lots of shopping, culture, and nightlife.
 It's a very safe and comfortable city that is easy to explore on foot.
 Copenhagen is the birthplace of many old fairytales, but also has modern, world class architecture and a liberal vibe.
 The people of Copenhagen are diverse and international.
 Most residents are Danes, but some come from Germany and Sweden and there are also many Middle Eastern immigrants.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Moscow is $77, while the average daily cost in Copenhagen is $167.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Moscow and Copenhagen in more detail.